 Traditional courses may not be added after the end of the first week of classes.
 Courses may be dropped through the fourth week of classes without academic penalty.
-Drops after the fourth week are assigned a grade of F or failure.
-Students withdrawing from school or being dismissed from a class or school after the fourth week of classes are assigned a WP, withdraw passing, or WF, withdraw failing, grade.
+Students dropping a course or withdrawing from school or being dismissed from a class or school after the fourth week of classes are assigned a WP, withdraw passing, or WF, withdraw failing, grade.
 Courses may also be changed from being taken for credit to audit through the fourth week.
+Students may make changes to schedule through Student Portal.
+Withdrawals may be done only through the Registrar's Office.